-- Very high security interface OpenVPN protocol ensures that your information is safe from those who may try to get this information.
-The security for OpenVPN utilizes shared keys, certificates and other forms of security to ensure that everyone is safe while online.
+- Very high-security interface.
+OpenVPN protocol ensures that your information is safe from those who may try to get it.
+OpenVPN utilizes shared keys, certificates and other forms of security to ensure that everyone is safe while online.

 - Great support features Since this is an open protocol, people from all around the world can help to make this better and implement new features

 Though the advantages are numerous for OpenVPN, there are several disadvantages that need to be taken into consideration when dealing with this protocol.
 These disadvantages are: